schadfield/shogi-explorer/README.md

 <img src="images/image3.png" width="600">

+On Linux and macOS engines compiled as Windows executables may be used if they have file extension ".exe" and the wine command is in the user's path.

 ## Game Analyser

 Using the Game Analyser you can choose which engine to use, how many seconds to spend analysing each move and save the analysis to a file (extension ".kaf") which will be automatically loaded next time the game record is loaded.